dina-web-nrm/mediaserver-module/README.md

 - - directory = **/opt/data/mediaserver/newmedia/a/b/3**
 - - directory and file = /opt/data/mediaserver/newmedia/a/b/3/**ab30899c-58a0-4305-85a6-bbfa14f89b92**

-### Metadata
+### Metadata Terminology
-Terminology, there is distinguish between metadata and tags.<p>
+The terms “metadata" and “tags” are distinguished in the following way: <p>
-1. 'metadata' is regarded as immuatable, metadata about the file.
+1. 'metadata' are immuatable, data about the file.
-2. 'tag(s)' is regarded as mutable, metadata about the content.
+2. 'tags’ are mutable, data about the file content.

 #### 'metadata':

 1. original filename
 2. mime type
 3. owner
-4. visibility
-- i.e  'private' or 'public'
+4. visibility (i.e 'private' or ‘public')
 5. md5hash
-- Saving the md5hash for every mediafile (facilitates finding duplicates)
+- Saving the md5hash for every media file facilitates finding duplicates.
-6. Exif
+6. Exif-metadata
-To store Exif-metadata for Mediafiles of type images.<p>
+Exif-metadata for media files where type is an image are stored in a separate table.<p>
 - Exif-metadata is stored in a table of its own.<p>
-- configurable parameter, set flag to 'true' or 'false' in database.<p>
+- there is a configurable Boolean parameter in the database, this parameter is a flag set to 'true' or 'false'.<p>

 #### 'tag(s)':
 The Mediaserver sets no constraint on the keys that are used.  <p>